 ASIDE: I wish I made enough money from vaccines and drug companies to be able to be writing this from Tahiti.
 However, I don’t, and I’m writing this in between loads of laundry.
 Just thought you’d want to know.

-When you give an animal a vaccine (or, for that matter, when you get a vaccine), your body responds to it.
+When you give an animal a vaccine (or, for that matter, when you get a vaccine), his body responds to it.
 I mean, that’s how vaccines work.
 You give a vaccine to a horse, it produces an immune response, and if the horse happens to run into a disease-causing bug, then the immune response helps fight it off.
 (That simplifies a really remarkable, elegant and complex process, but it is the whole point of an immune response.)
 Vaccines are supposed to produce immune responses without producing disease: and they mostly do.

 One of the concerns expressed by the vaccinosis brigade is that horses are getting vaccinated “too much,” and that this somehow “overloads” their immune systems, and causes the various, almost innumerable, problems.